-Steven Smith, senior pastor of Immanuel Baptist Church, Little Rock, speaks at the afternoon session of the Arkansas Baptist State Convention Pastors’ Conference Oct.
+JONESBORO – Steven Smith senior pastor of Immanuel Baptist Church Little Rock shared a message titled “The Pastor’s Character” during the afternoon session of the Arkansas Baptist State Convention Pastors’ Conference Oct.
 22.

 Referencing the story of Joseph and Potiphar’s wife Smith said that the favor of God is not tied to a person but a purpose.
 And without God’s favor “I am Samson with a haircut” Smith said.

 People who have the favor of God on their lives are tempted to sin and are tempted to sin in ways that can remove God’s favor on our lives but living in this tension is not sin Smith said.

 “God has called us into an existence where we are tempted to sin … but living in that state is not sinful” he said.